 This is a documentary about famed YouTubers who have built multi-million dollar YouTube businesses from their living rooms.
 Watching this movie will show you the importance of audience.
 And ironically, the movie will also show you that once you have an audience, you don’t really need Hollywood.

-If you liked this filmmaking stuff, you’ll love my Sell Your Movie System.
-In it, I share tactics for growing an audience and creating a sustainable filmmaking business so you can become a filmmaking rock star.
-If you’re interested, go here.
+If you liked this filmmaking stuff, you’ll love the Sell Your Movie System.
+In it, you’ll gain tactics for growing an audience and creating a sustainable filmmaking business so you can become a filmmaking rock star.
+If you’re interested, find out more here.